Duang: Chinese character

-A character for duang does not exist in any Chinese dictionary and is not encoded in Unicode, but was created from the two characters used for Jackie Chan's Chinese stage name, Cheng Long (成龙 (成龍, Chéng Lóng), meaning "become a dragon"), stacked on top of each other.
+The characters for "duang": (duāng) do not exist in any Chinese dictionary and are not encoded in Unicode.
+They were created from the two characters used for Jackie Chan's Chinese stage name, Cheng Long (成龙 (成龍, Chéng Lóng), meaning "become a dragon"), stacked on top of each other.

 In music

 The string quartet 'Duang' by composer Samuel Cho premiered in May 2018 is inspired by this word.